 Restart IIS and log on to Director again for the changes to take effect.
 Now, Director can monitor and show the sessions of these users.

 Add sites to Director

 If Director is already installed, configure it to work with multiple sites.
 To do this, use the IIS Manager Console on each Director server to update the list of server addresses in the application settings.

 Add an address of a Controller from each site to the following setting:

 Service.AutoDiscoveryAddresses = SiteAController,SiteBController <!--NeedCopy-->

-where SiteAController and SiteBController are the addresses of Delivery Controllers from two different Sites.
+SiteAController and SiteBController are the addresses of Delivery Controllers from two different sites.

 Disable the visibility of running applications in the Activity Manager

 By default, the Activity Manager in Director displays a list of all running applications for a user’s session.
-This information can be viewed by all administrators that have access to the Activity Manager feature in Director.
-For Delegated Administrator roles, this includes Full Administrator, Delivery Group Administrator, and Help Desk Administrator.
+This information is viewed by all administrators that have access to the Activity Manager feature in Director.
+For Delegated Administrator roles, this includes Full Administrator, delivery group Administrator, and Help Desk Administrator.

 To protect the privacy of users and the applications they are running, you can disable the Applications tab to list running applications.